phalkemm159/StopWatch/README.md

 bash
 Copy code
 cd stopwatch
-Open the index.html file in a web browser to use the stopwatch.
+Open the index.html file in your browser: You can use any modern web browser to view and interact with the stopwatch.

-Feel free to modify the code according to your preferences or requirements.
+Customize the code: Feel free to modify the HTML, CSS, or JavaScript files to fit your preferences.

+Contact
+For any questions, feedback, or contributions, feel free to reach out to me through GitHub or other provided contact methods.

+License
+This project is licensed under the MIT License.